hombit/freddi/Readme.md

                                         --Mopt and --period values -i [ --inclination ] arg (=0)         Inclination of the system, degrees

-Parameters of the disc model:
+Parameters of the disk model:
   -O [ --opacity ] arg (=Kramers)       Opacity law: Kramers (varkappa ~ rho /
                                         T^7/2) or OPAL (varkappa ~ rho / T^5/2)
   --boundcond arg (=Teff)               Outer boundary movement condition

                                         Values:
-                                          Teff: outer radius of the disc moves inwards to keep photosphere temperature
+                                          Teff: outer radius of the disk moves inwards to keep photosphere temperature
                                         of the disk larger than some value.
                                         This value is specified by --Thot
                                         option
-                                          Tirr: outer radius of the disc moves inwards to keep irradiation flux of the disc larger than some value.
+                                          Tirr: outer radius of the disk moves inwards to keep irradiation flux of the disk larger than some value.
 The value of this minimal irradiation flux is
                                         [Stefan-Boltzmann constant] * Tirr^4,
                                         where Tirr is specified by --Thot